 July 9, 2015, was a day like any other for then 45-year-old Jodi Houser.
 She ran a few errands in Cedar Rapids and treated herself to a massage before starting the drive home to Walker.
 Then, in an instant, everything changed.
 Read more on page 12.

 As a part of the top 10 percent of inpatient rehabilitation units in the nation for patient-centered care, we want to make sure your stay is as comfortable as possible.
-All of our rooms are private.
+All of our rooms are private, and patients come to this floor after surgery, for example.
 In addition to the rehabilitation center’s dining room, room service is available 24/7.
 Laundry services are also available.